Samk13/invenio-subjects-nasa/README.md

 ## Installation

-From your instance active venv: go to the where you cloned the repo:
+From your instance active venv: go to where you cloned the repo:

     pipenv install .